jepstein-eagle/adaptable/packages/adaptable/readme/Functions/alert_function.md

 - **Wizard** - A series of steps facilitating the creation and editing of Alerts.

-- **Toolbar** - Updates whenever an Alert is triggered.
-Contains an info button which when clicked gives full details of each Alert.
+- **Toolbar** - Updates when an Alert is triggered; contains an info button which when clicked gives full details of each Alert.

 - **Tool Panel** - Same as Toolbar above.